-English 495: Senior Seminar: Career Preparation.
+English 495.
+Senior Seminar: Career Preparation.

-The 1-credit English Senior Seminar focuses on professional transition to workplace or graduate school.
+Focus on professional transition to workplace or graduate school.
 Guest speakers and faculty present recent trends in English studies and in employment for English majors.
 Students propose (or present if completed) their capstone work as well as give evidence of facility in the software and technology skills required of BAC English graduates.
 Students network with alumni at a distance or in town to support an outreach effort requiring communication skills and fostering any aspect of the mission's focus on intellectual, moral, civil, and spiritual development.